elakatos/Random/README.md

 To be used only as an extra randomiser for junkies who know them all by heart or if you happened to only have your duet set with you.

 ## shorten_bib_authorlist.py
-A quick automated way using only built-in functions to process a .bib file for journal-specific author-list-length criteria.
+A quick automated way using only built-in functions to process a .bib file for journal-specific author-list-length criteria (using et al. after the Nth author).
 A quick fix in case you do not have access/desire to customise the bibliography style: it cuts the list of authors after the Nth author and substitutes "others".
 The original author list is lost, so always write to a new independent file.